alicemunsal/dohex/DoHex2.md

 Today, Software developers try to create abstract model of the problem domain by focusing on classes and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.
 However, we need to determine type, quantity, frequency and statistical properties of data to properly solve the problem.

+Focusing on data and transformation instead of classes and their relationship

 bringing unrelated data
 simply solve
 deterministic and tdd